Red meat causes cancer, diabetes, and heart disease – so says the media.

 The connection between type 2 diabetes and red meat began after a 2014 research journal claimed that eating red meat raised fasting insulin and hemoglobin A1c levels.
 (6) These are common markers used to diagnose diabetes.
 Unfortunately, this study neglected one crucial variable – the participants body mass index (BMI).

-As I’m sure you know, being overweight and/or obese is a strong predictor of type 2 diabetes.
+Being overweight and/or obese is a strong predictor of type 2 diabetes.
 This study failed to consider this variable.
 When critics accounted for BMI levels, the connection between red meat and type 2 diabetes was no more than random chance.
 Obesity, not red meat, causes type 2 diabetes.
 But you already knew that!

 Red meat causes heart disease